jdwelch88/Midterm_Running/README.md

-# Midterm_Running
+# Midterm_Running_Project
 Running data - for midterm

 ## Description
-Ultra Marathon running data from the top 100 races in the last 100 years from the United States.
-Data includes all Athlete ID's so the data can be depicted by runners.
+Ultra Marathon running data from the top 100 races in the United States.
+Data depicts specific athletes, years, events, distance, state of event, and race times as a random set of the columns contained in the information.

 ## Table of Contents